chopralab/cipher_db/README.md

 export TESTING_URI='(URI for Testing Database)'
 ```

+**Note: This script should be run with the `source` command if not running the corresponding python scripts in the same bash script as not doing so would only assign the environment variables in the subshell**

 From here, your database should be appropriately set up and ready to use.

 #### [Database Setup - Locally Hosted](#database-setup---locally-hosted)